1975 Canadian Soccer League season: Overview

 The National Soccer League (NSL) went through a series of reforms beginning with the partitioning of the league into two separate divisions (First and Second divisions) with a promotion and relegation system.
 The top ten teams from the previous year were placed in the First Division, while the remainder and expansion clubs were relegated to the Second Division.
 How the promotion and relegation system was operated in the NSL was that the last-placed team in the First Division was automatically relegated, while the Second Division champion would receive an automatic promotion to the First Division.
-The second last team in the First Division would play in a series of matches against the runner-ups in the Second Division to determine which team would be relegated or promoted.
+The second-last team in the First Division would play in a series of matches against the runner-ups in the Second Division to determine which team would be relegated or promoted.
 A name change was included in the reforms with the league operating under the Canadian Soccer League (CSL) name to distinguish itself from other regional leagues using a similar name.
 The CSL also provided additional incentives for match competitiveness by issuing prize money to the divisional champions and runner-ups.

-The Toronto-based CSL teams began using Lamport Stadium in 1975, but were forced to split their home matches between CNE Stadium. and Varsity Stadium as Lamport required further repairs throughout the season.
-The repairs had an economical effect on the Toronto clubs at the live gate with only Toronto Italia generating a profit as their home matches were played at York Stadium.
+The Toronto-based CSL teams began using Lamport Stadium in 1975 but were forced to split their home matches between CNE Stadium. and Varsity Stadium as Lamport required further repairs throughout the season.
+The repairs had an economic effect on the Toronto clubs at the live gate with only Toronto Italia generating a profit as their home matches were played at York Stadium.
 The Serbian White Eagles were embroiled in a dispute with the league executive committee as the White Eagles were banned from league competition after a fan invasion during their 1975 CONCACAF Champions' Cup match against C.F.
 Monterrey.
 The decision was appealed and taken to the Canadian Soccer Association (CSA) where the ban was lifted with Serbia required to play in a closed venue without spectators.
-The league ownership began a policy to limit the usage of import players in an attempt to ultimately Canadianize the league, and placed a limit of six import players per team.
+The league ownership began a policy to limit the usage of import players in an attempt to ultimately Canadianize the league and placed a limit of six import players per team.